c3lang/c3-web/src/content/docs/Language Common/vectors.md

 ## Arithmetics on vectors

-Vectors support all arithmetics and other operations supported by its underlying type.
+Vectors support all arithmetic and other operations supported by the elements' underlying type.
 The operations are always performed elementwise.

 ```c3